 "Unfortunately, this number is expected to rise -- and things will get worse before they get better," Gov. Tony Evers said.
 "Our hearts go out to the families and communities mourning these loved ones."

-Wisconsin Department of Health Services Secretary Andrea Palm also cautioned that the worst was yet to come.
+Wisconsin Department of Health Services Secretary-designee Andrea Palm also cautioned that the worst was yet to come.

 “Sadly these deaths will not be our only deaths, we will see more," she said.

-There are 2,500 ICU hospital beds in Wisconsin and 620 ventilators, but those will not be enough to deal with an expected surge in patients and officials are looking for more supplies, Palm said.
+There are 2,500 ICU hospital beds in Wisconsin and 620 ventilators, but those will not be enough to deal with an expected surge in patients, Palm said.

-Evers and state health leaders also said Friday that the state continues to face a shortage of tests and equipment for health care workers treating the sick.
+Evers and state health officials also said Friday that the state continues to face a shortage of tests and equipment for health care workers treating the sick.

 Gov. Evers, DHS announce updates to mass gatherings order